 How to clean your telescope’s mirror or lens

 - To remove dust, you can use a camel-hair brush.

 - You may also buy cleaning products from stores that sell various cameras.

 - In case of spillage, use a special solution to clean it, such as pure methanol.

-- For reflector telescopes, make sure that you know how to disassemble and assemble it.
+- For reflector telescopes, make sure that you know how to disassemble and assemble them.

 Which of these brands—Celestron, Meade, and Orion, is the best?